php-gettext/Gettext/README.md

 __e('apple'); //echo Mazá
 ```

-You can scan the php files that uses these functions and extract the values with the PhpCode extractor:
+You can scan the php files containing these functions and extract the values with the PhpCode extractor:

 ```html
 <!-- index.php -->